Find answers to frequently asked questions about the M.S. in Data Science program.

 When should I apply?

-The MSDS Residential program runs June–May, with one annual application cycle.
+The MSDS Residential program runs August-July, with one annual application cycle.
 We offer two application options: Priority Decision and Regular Decision.
 The Priority Decision is for those wishing to be considered for early admission and need-based financial aid.
 Priority applicants will receive an admission decision in early March.
 Applications received after the Priority deadline will be considered in the Regular Decision round and receive an admission decision in early April.

 What is your offer rate?

 We review all applications holistically and each year receive more qualified applicants than we are able to admit.
-We do not have quotas of any kind, though we anticipate an incoming cohort of 60-65 students each year.
+We do not have quotas of any kind, though we anticipate an incoming cohort of 90 students each year.

 What admission decisions may I receive?